-which searches for annotations about illuminated manuscripts and authored by the user ferro, where the former is a best match (search engine-like) search clause while the latter is an exact match (database-like) search clause.
+For example, it is possible to express queries like the following one fast.annotation.text =/thread=halfThread "illuminated manuscript" and/match=looseMatch which searches for annotations about illuminated manuscripts and authored by the user ferro, where the former is a best match (search engine-like) search clause while the latter one is an exact match (database-like) search clause.
 The two clauses are mixed with a relaxed boolean operator (looseMatch modifier), meaning that annotations matching only one of them will be retrieved even if ranked lower than annotations matching both of them.
-Moreover, not only the content of the annotation is taken into account, but also the hypertext of annotations (halfThread modifier) contributes to the final result list, meaning that if, for example, an annotation a_i about illuminated manuscripts annotates another annotation a_i , also a_i will be part of the final result list, even if ranked lower.
+Moreover, not only the content of the annotation is taken into account but also the hypertext of annotations (halfThread modifier) contributes to the final result list, meaning that if, for example, an annotation a_j talking about illuminated manuscripts annotates another annotation a_i , also a_i will be part of the fast.annotation.author.identifier =/thread=halfThread ferro final result list, even if ranked lower.
 Similar mechanisms apply to search and retrieve annotated resources on the basis of their annotations.